Maximiliano Uggè

-Maximiliano Achille Uggè (born 24 September 1991) is an Italian footballer who last played as a defender for FCI Levadia.
+Maximiliano Achille Uggè (born 24 September 1991) is an Italian professional footballer who plays as a defender for Serie D club Chievo.

 Career

 Born in Treviglio, Lombardy, Uggè spent nearly a decade for Internazionale.
 He played for Inter from Pulcini team to Allievi Nazionali team in 2007–08 season.
 He won the national title with his age group in 2007–08 season and played a match for the first team during international break.
 For the 2008–09 season, Inter loaned him and several other youth players to Monza.

 In the next season he left for Triestina's Primavera team, while Inter team-mate Luca Siligardi left for its first team.
 He also played the match against Inter Primavera that season, losing 0–6.
 On 2 February 2010, he was transferred to Monza again.

-In the 2010–11 season, Uggè remained in Monza and was promoted to the first team, playing in both the league and the in the cup.
+In the 2010–11 season, Uggè remained in Monza and was promoted to the first team, playing in both the league and then in the cup.

 In the 2012–13 season he was transferred to AC Pavia, and was subsequently loaned to Lecco.

 On 30 August 2019, he joined Gozzano.

 On 30 July 2020 he signed a one-year contract with Gubbio.

 On 22 June 2021, he returned to Estonia and signed with FCI Levadia.